TudorHulban/HowTo/82_Legal/agreement_contractor_company_client.md

 The statement needs to have the approval of the Client.
 The Client approval is for the whole statement, the Client cannot issue an approval only for part of the hours.
 The flow to get this approval of the Client would be:
 a.
 The Contractor sends the statement by email to the Client representative (previously specified by The Company) and CCing The Company representative
 b.
-In case The Client responds to the email to the Contractor and CCing the Company representative with an approval in the email body, the statement is considered approved.
+In case the Client responds to the email to the Contractor and CCing the Company representative with an approval in the email body, the statement is considered approved.
 The Contractor can also forward the Client approval if the Company representative was not in the approval email.

 After the statement is approved by the Client, the Contractor may send by email the invoice to The Company specified representative.
-Upon receival The Company representative should respond to the email with an acknoledgment of receival.
+Upon receival, the Company representative should respond to the email with an acknoledgment of receival.
-After the acknowledgment of receival, The Company has 30 days to pay the invoice given the rate in Annex 2 was used for the charge of the exact amount of hours as in the statement.
+After the acknowledgment of receival, the Company has 30 days to pay the invoice given the rate in Annex 2 was used for the charge of the exact amount of hours as in the statement.

 ## Section 6 - Disputes

 1. Governing Law.The Parties shall make a good-faith effort to amicably settle by mutual agreement any dispute that may arise between them under this Agreement.
 The foregoing requirement will not preclude either Party from seeking injunctive relief as it deems necessary to protect its own interests.
 This Agreement will be construed and enforced in accordance with the laws of Romania.
-2. Disclosure of client confidential information entitles The Company to seek compensation given a written claim signed by the Client.
+2. Disclosure of the Client confidential information entitles The Company to seek compensation given a written claim signed by the Client.
 This written claim should be shared with the Contractor before any legal action against the Contractor.

 ## Section 7 - Termination of Agreement